thorntail/thorntail-examples/README.md

 JNDI names are bound automatically.

-A `JaxRsDeployment` is constructed, and the JAX-RS resource class is added to it.
+The empty container is started.

-The container is then started with the deployment.
+A `JAXRSDeployment` is constructed, and the JAX-RS resource class is added to it and then deployed to the container.

 The resource looks up the Datasource through JNDI at run-time: